Patents and Trademarks

 The first step to registration is filing a trademark application, which will allow the TM Office to verify the basic requirements for granting the requested protection:

-➢ If the sign is represented in a manner which enables the competent authorities and the public to clearly and precisely establish the object of the protection conferred on their proprietor ;
+➢ If the requested trademark consist in a sign able to be represented in the Trademarks Registry, in such a way as to enable the authorities and the public to clearly and precisely determine the subject-matter of the protection conferred on their proprietor;

 ➢ if the sign is distinctive;

 ➢ if the sign is available and lawful;